-There are several methods used to migrate from one functional level of WebSphere for z/OS to another.
+There are several methods used to install a new functional level of WebSphere for z/OS.
 The methods are classified by the kind of change that is made to WebSphere for z/OS and the way you start the Daemon server.
+The methods are: